blastedt/bustan-notes/Sessions/Session 28.md

 # Mafia

-Underground Delegation wants to talk to us
+- Underground Delegation wants to talk to us
-Meant to free the city
+- Meant to free the city
-Alliance of mafia?
+- Alliance of mafia?
-Nalphrey has been bulking to become a better mafiaman Head down underground through a secret wall in the bottom of a restaurant Must be a lot of ways in since we didnt like go anywhere, we were just eating at the restaurant Anti capcris and anticonclave wielder is secretly a mafia supplier milo blew my cover inside the underground delegation
+- Nalphrey has been bulking to become a better mafiaman
+- Head down underground through a secret wall in the bottom of a restaurant
+- Must be a lot of ways in since we didnt like go anywhere, we were just eating at the restaurant
+- Anti capcris and anticonclave
+- wielder is secretly a mafia supplier
+	- The Waterside Guild has been providing illegal goods to this particular mafia (starts with L), including Spelljuice.
+Same mafia as the one at three bridges
+- milo blew my cover inside the underground delegation